Skip to content

 Today, thanks to a recent extension, it’s the only low-stress route across the Potomac River to neighboring Virginia, where many D.C. commuters live.

-But FHWA spokeswoman Melissa Braid told the Washington Post that the nearly two-decade-old bike safety measure "dramatically reduced roadway capacity" for drivers — and the Trump administration had no choice but to "restore common sense into city planning," starting with removing the bike lane which is on land over which the Department of the Interior has jurisdiction.
+But FHWA spokeswoman Melissa Braid told the Washington Post that the nearly two-decade-old bike safety measure had “dramatically reduced roadway capacity” for drivers — and that the Trump administration had no choice but to “restore common sense into city planning,” starting with removing it, since it’s located on land over which the Department of the Interior has jurisdiction.
 (Neither agency responded to requests for comment from Streetsblog.)

-Braid's statement, though, is directly contradicted by a local analysis, which found that that installing the bike lane had actually caused a 17-percent increase in vehicle speeds, while slashing crashes across all modes 46 percent and bicycle crashes by 91 percent.
-And without a better explanation of why the cycle track is being targeted, advocates have no choice to assume the reasons were ideological.
+Braid’s statement, though, is directly contradicted by a local analysis, which found that that installing the cycle track had actually caused a 17-percent increase in vehicle speeds, while slashing crashes across all modes 46 percent and bicycle crashes by 91 percent.
+And without a better explanation of why the lane is being targeted, advocates have no choice to assume the reasons were ideological.

 “I think we’ve seen from a number of angles that this administration doesn’t value or respect cities, and doesn’t understand how cities work or why people would want to live in them,” said Colin Browne, deputy director of the Washington Area Bicyclists Association.
 “This notion that people get around without cars all the time, and that’s normal and fine and part of city life — it’s foreign to them at minimum, and anathema at worst.”